Yash-op7/Javascript/crash course.md

 ```
 # Advanced Operators:
 > ## Nullish Coalescing (??)
-- Returns the right-hand operand if the left-hand operand is null or undefined.
+- Returns the right-hand operand only if the left-hand operand is `null` or `undefined`.
+- Ternary triggers fallback for any falsy value, but `??` only triggers fallback for `null` or `undefined`.

 ```js
 let x = null;